 The way the two web servers handle requests is one of the ways they are different.

-Apache processes requests using MPMs (Multi-Processing-Modules.
+Apache processes request using MPMs (Multi-Processing-Modules.
 One of the first MPMs is the prefork module, called the mpm_prefork_module.

 This works by spawning a new process using one thread on each request.
 The prefork module along with mod_php embers a PHP interpreter for every process.